-Businesses can receive loans of up to $2 million, and the loan comes with a 3.75% interest rate for businesses and 2.75% for nonprofits.
-If you receive an EIDL loan before the Paycheck Protection Program becomes available, you can refinance your existing loan into a loan through the PPP, which might make the loan eligible for forgiveness.
+Businesses can receive loans of up to $2 million.
+The loan comes with a 3.75% interest rate for businesses and 2.75% for nonprofits.
+If you receive an EIDL before the Paycheck Protection Program becomes available, you can refinance your existing loan through the PPP.
+This might make the loan eligible for PPP loan forgiveness.

 Once you apply for the loan—which you can do by visiting this site—you can request the advance to cover costs while waiting to receive the rest of the funds.
-The SBA is required to distribute the advance within three days of approving the loan application.
+The SBA must distribute the advance within three days of approving the loan application.

 It’s also important to know that you can apply for both an EIDL loan and a PPP loan—but you must use the two different buckets of funds for different purposes.
-For example, if you use your EIDL loan to cover your employees’ wages, you cannot use your PPP loan to cover payroll for those same staff members.
+For example, if you cover your employees’ wages with EIDL, you cannot use your PPP loan to do the same.

 Employee retention credit